General architectural overview

 The agent component of Tuoni operates on the targeted machine, receiving commands from the C2 center and returning the results.
 Tuoni offers a variety of agent versions, differing in both functionality (ranging from public free versions to more advanced private ones) and types (such as executables, DLLs, service executables, shellcode, etc.).

 Typically, the inherent functionality of the agent is relatively limited.
-Most of its capabilities are delivered through command shellcode provided by the C2 along with the command itself.
+Most of its capabilities are delivered through command ExecUnits provided by the C2 along with the command itself.
+An ExecUnit can be legacy native shellcode, a .NET executable, a .NET DLL, or a native library, depending on what the command and agent both support.
 This design strategy helps maintain a smaller agent size and reduce detection rates, while still offering a broad range of functionalities.
 Additionally, it allows for the extension of the agent's capabilities without needing to modify the agent itself.
 This approach and its underlying logic will be elaborated upon in subsequent documents.

 Main features of the agent: